aggrawal-ankur/gitbook/content/docs/debugging/wpd-2.md

 The debugee is running fine and there is no need for a debugger to intervene.
 But for a debugger to intervene in a process, it needs to stop the process.
 To stop the debugee, the debugger needs a triggering event.

-Triggering event is anything that signals the kernel to halt the execution of the debugee process.
+A triggering event is anything that signals the kernel to halt the execution of the debugee process.

-So far, we have read about breakpoint `#BP` and single-step `#DB`.
-But there is more to it.

-* For example: syscall entry/exit

-When the kernel detects that event, it suspends the debugee process.
+- When the kernel detects that event, it suspends the debugee process.

 ### 2. Notification To The Debugger